 You can also take loan against PPF account from the third year of opening your account to the sixth year.

 Another disadvantage of PPF account is the changing rate of interest.
-Over the years, the rate of interest in this scheme reduced to as low as 8.1% from as high as 17% per annum.
+Over the years, the rate of interest in this scheme reduced to as low as below 8 percentage from as high as 17 percentage per annum.